tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

     ## [1] ".SPRproject/SYSargsList.yml"

 Also, the `length` function will return how many steps a workflow contains.
-Since not steps have been added yet it returns zero.
+Since no steps have been added yet it returns zero.

 ``` r
 length(sal)